isomerpages/moe-kranjipri/_home-based-learning/Home Based Learning.md

 permalink: /home-based-learning/Home-Based-Learning/
 description: ""
 ---
 In view of the Coronavirus (COVID-19) situation, HBL aims to ensure that learning continues for students during school closure.
-Students will be completing their online assignments for the respective subjects through the **SLS Learning portal**:[**https://vle.learning.moe.edu.sg/login**]([Student Learning Space (moe.edu.sg)](https://vle.learning.moe.edu.sg/login))  (with Google Chrome or Apple Safari).
+Students will be completing their online assignments for the respective subjects through the **SLS Learning portal**: [Student Learning Space (SLS)](https://vle.learning.moe.edu.sg) (with Google Chrome or Apple Safari).

 ##### **Technical Issues**